Personalized Two-sided Dose Interval: Simulation

 Using the generated data, we first estimated the PDI based on the approach proposed in Sections \ref{sec:lossft} and \ref{sec:ERM}.
 Specifically, we estimated the propensity score and the dose-probability curve using parametric models that are widely used in practice.
 For the propensity score, we fitted a linear regression model of $A$ regressed on $\bX$ positing a normal error and obtained the density estimate based on the regression model, i.e., $\widehat{e}(A \cond \bX) = \phi ( A \con \widehat{\eta}_A(\bX), \widehat{\sigma}_A^2 )$ where $\phi(\cdot \con \eta , \sigma^2 )$ is the density of $N(\eta , \sigma^2 )$, and $\widehat{\eta}_A(\bX)$ and $\widehat{\sigma}_A^2$ are the estimated mean function and variance obtained from the regression model, respectively.
-We obtained the estimated dose-probability curve $\widehat{\mu} (A,\bX)$ based on a logistic regression model of $R$ regressed on $(A,A^2, \bX)$.
+We obtained the estimated dose-probability curve $\widehat{\mu} (A,\bX)$ based on a logistic regression model of $R$ regressed on $(A, A^2, \bX)$.
+We remark that this parametric model is misspecified because the coefficient of $A^2$ in the logistic regression model is assumed to be constant, while it varies with $\bX$ in the true model.
+However, we intentionally considered this misspecified model to reflect its widespread use in practice.

 For the surrogate loss function bandwidth parameter, we chose $\epsilon=10^{-3}$.
-For the kernel bandwidth parameter, we considered a value from $\gamma \in \{ 2^{-3}, 2^{-1.5}, 2^{0} \}$.
-For the regularization parameter, we considered $\lambda \in \{ 2^{0}, 2^{5} \}$.
-For the initial points, we considered the internal division rule in Section \ref{sec:practical} of the Supplementary Material with the ratio $p \in \{0, 0.1, 0.5, 1\}$.
-Lastly, we adopted the monotonicity-inducing regularization term in \eqref{eq-monotonicity} of the Supplementary Material to decrease the chance of producing invalid bound estimates with the parameter $\kappa \in \{ 0, 2^{10} \}$; note that when $\kappa=0$, the optimization problem reduces to \eqref{eq-otherERM}.
-We chose the best set of hyperparameters based on 10-fold cross-validation.
-The described PDI estimator is referred to as \HT{(D-Joint)}.
+The kernel bandwidth parameter $\gamma$ was determined using the median heuristic described in Appendix \ref{sec:supp:alg-CV}.
+The monotonicity-inducing regularization parameter $\kappa$ in \eqref{eq-monotonicity} was selected as $\kappa=0$, which reduced to the optimization problem \eqref{eq-otherERM}; we remark that even though the monotonicity-inducing term is not introduced, the proportion of resulting in non-monotonic bounds was very small; see the results below for details.
+The regularization parameter $\lambda$ and the internal division ratio parameter $\rho$ for initial points were selected through 5-fold cross-validation from the sets $\lambda \in \{ 2^{-4}, 2^{0}, 2^{4} \}$ and $\rho \in \{0, 0.5, 1\}$, respectively.
+The described PDI estimator is referred to as \HT{(Direct)}.